team4kira/Plex-Kali-Linux/README.md

   - To make a directory enter: `sudo mkdir -p /Directory/Location`
   - You can use a directory from a external harddrive just remember to mount the drive.
 See above for instruction on how to mount different drives in Linux
 - The folder would need to be readable and writeable
-  - To ensure the enter the following: `sudo chown -R plex: /home/Kali/HomeVideos`
+  - To ensure this enter the following: `sudo chown -R plex: /home/Kali/HomeVideos`